yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 requires password protection we suggest setting a password with the {{{passwd}}}
 command, which will disable the telnet server and enable the Dropbear SSH server.

+'''When I upgraded I get "Access Denied" after I enter my password in SSH?'''[[BR]] After upgrading to RC4 and later, the filesystem is rewritten as part of the reflash process so that if the firmware size has increased the filesystem will not be corrupted.
+This resets the filesystem and the method of command-line access reverts to telnet.
+That is, you must telnet into the router on the last address it was configured for.

 '''What if I can't get in?'''[[BR]]
 The problem is caused when the JFFS2 partition (see below) is detected but